AdamBrodzinski/meteor-generate/README.md

 ### Publications

 Creates a publication on the server.
 Publications are stored in the `server/publications` directory inside of a script file file with the same name as the resource.
-Passing in `mgen publication post:userPost` will generate a 'userPost' publication for the resource 'post'.
+Passing in `mgen publish post:userPost` will generate a 'userPost' publication for the resource 'post'.

 ```
 Meteor.publish('userPost', function() {